Strech/avrora/README.md

 ## Schemas registration

-There are a few ways you can register AVRO schemas if you have disabled auto-registration.
+There are two ways you can register AVRO schemas if you have disabled auto-registration.

 If you want to make it a part of your code, but with better control, you can use `Avrora.Utils.Registrar` module and if you want to embed it in the deployment use